Kikoiakia/Flight-Manager/README.md

 # Flight-Manager
 Softuni project
-S mnogo obich kum MON.
+With much love to MON.